 Will Telegram make money with ads in the future?

-It probably won’t until Durov is in charge.
+It probably won’t while Durov is in charge.
 As explained in a recent post:

 For us, your private data is sacred.
 We never use your data to target ads.
 We never disclose your data to third parties.
 We store only what is absolutely necessary for Telegram to work.

 What features make Telegram different from any other app?

 It’s not a single feature that makes Telegram different.
 Instead, it is the culture it built, together wit ha set of features that make Telegram unique.
 Below an overview of some of Telegram’s features highlighted on Telegram’s website: